huangyingting/bingo-microservices/README.md

 - **GoWitness** - [A website screenshot utility](https://github.com/sensepost/gowitness) written in Golang.

 ## Features
-- Bingo supports multiple database types, including sqlite(testing purpose), mysql, postgres, sql server and mongodb.
+- Multiple database types support, including sqlite(testing purpose), mysql, postgres, sql server and mongodb.

 - REST, GRPC and Websocket.
 REST API is exposed for external use, internally, BE and BI services support GRPC.
 Websocket is enabled on BS service to send back server updated message.